RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

-One form of worship that is encountered in church services is liturgical worship.
-Liturgy simply refers to set patterns, words and actions through which public worship is conducted.
+One form of worship that is encountered in many Anglican church services is liturgical worship.
+Liturgy simply refers to set patterns, words, and actions through which public worship is conducted.
 Some Anglican liturgy is quite old, over 350 years to be precise!
 Some churches still use this old version of the liturgy which includes the passage:

 "Almighty God, unto whom all our hearts be open, all desires known, and from whom no secrets are hid: cleanse the thoughts of our hearts by the inspiration of the Holy Spirit, that we may perfectly love thee, and worthily magnify thy holy Name, through Christ our Lord.
 Amen."
-(From The Book of Common Prayer, 1662).
+(The Book of Common Prayer, 1662).

 Prayers are another essential part of the service.
 These are led by either the Vicar or members of the church.
 People will usually sit or kneel for prayers.
-In some churches there will be special soft kneeling pads to kneel on.
+In some churches, there will be special soft kneeling pads to kneel on.